Call-Me-Doc/Goob-lore/Lore Thunking/List Of Mods.md

 - slows your fall
 	Upgrades:
 	-  R10T
-		*with some heavy armor plating, and a dozen extra segments your wings can now act as a proper shield!*
+		*With some heavy armor plating, and a dozen extra segments your wings can now act as a proper shield!*
 		- +80% damage resistance on turns where you have an attack left over
 		-  - no longer able to slow your fall whatsoever.
 Hell, you even fall faster!
+	- FL1GHT
+		*With an addition of some tailfeathers on your lower back to the wings themselves, and some damn strong propulsion, you can take flight for short periods of time!*
+		- Grants the ability to fly for a maximum of 4 turns

 ## Cat tail
 *A prehensile tail, loosely modeled after a cat's.*